Dame Allan's School: History

 In 2022, the schools introduced a therapy dog to support pupils through exams and stress.
 They also started a series of speaker events for pupils and their families.
 Since the start of this programme, lectures have featured figures like Dragons' Den judge Sara Davies and historian Lucy Worsley.

-The schools offer their pupils screening for colour blindness.
+As of 2023, the schools were offering their pupils screening for colour blindness.

 Dame Allan's was named 'Independent School of the Year' in The Sunday Times Parent Power Guide in 2023.

 In 2023, Robert Johnson, who taught at Dame Allan's for over a decade, was found guilty of making indecent photographs of children between 2009 and 2020.
 He was sentenced to one year in jail and banned from teaching for life.

 In 2024, the school appointed an artificial intelligence lead, a position believed to be the first of its kind in a north east school.

 Staff walked-out in a dispute over pensions in March 2024: the school subsequently made an improved offer.

 In 2024, Dame Allan's set up a rowing programme, known as Dame Allan's Boat Club.
 This was in partnership with Tyne United Rowing Club.

 In 2025, the schools started an 'Endangered Instruments Programme', using funding from a former pupil, which supports pupils to learn an instrument that is in danger of dying out in orchestras.

 In 2025, it was announced that the school was to abandon the diamond structure and go fully coeducational, with the incoming Years 7-10 becoming coeducational in September 2026 and the incoming Year 11 adopting the change in September 2027.
 Some parents were opposed to the changes.